RAGE-toolkit/RAGE.github.io/about.md

             </div>
             <div class="box box_moon2">
                 <h3>Accessible</h3>
-                <p>The Next-generation sequencing technologies, particularly "4th generation" like Nanopore, have transformative potential in the global scientific community, particularly in the Global South.
+                <p>Next-generation sequencing technologies, particularly "4th generation" like Nanopore, have transformative potential in the global scientific community, particularly in the Global South.
 RAGE aims to improve access to cutting-edge, accessible sequencing technologies that can be used in low-resource settings.</p>
             </div>
             <div class="box box_moon3">
                 <h3>Genomic Epidemiology</h3>
                 <p>Pathogen sequence data is a powerful form of intelligence that can provide key and unique insights into pathogen spread.
-Genetic sequencing of pathogens has revolutionized the surveillance of infectious diseases, empowering scientists and health officials to anticipate and respond effectively to outbreaks. </p>
+This can empower scientists and health officials to anticipate and respond effectively to outbreaks. </p>
             </div>
         </div>